Aphasia: Management

-Most acute cases of aphasia recover some or most skills by working with a speech-language pathologist.
+Most acute cases of aphasia recover some or most skills by participating in speech and language therapy.
 Recovery and improvement can continue for years after the stroke.
 After the onset of aphasia, there is approximately a six-month period of spontaneous recovery; during this time, the brain is attempting to recover and repair the damaged neurons.
 Improvement varies widely, depending on the aphasia's cause, type, and severity.
 Recovery also depends on the person's age, health, motivation, handedness, and educational level.

+Speech and language therapy that is higher intensity, higher dose or provided over a long duration of time leads to significantly better functional communication, but people might be more likely to drop out of high intensity treatment (up to 15 hours per week).
+A total of 20–50 hours of speech and language therapy is necessary for the best recovery.
+The most improvement happens when 2–5 hours of therapy is provided each week over 4–5 days.
+Recovery is further improved when besides the therapy people practice tasks at home.
+Speech and language therapy is also effective if it is delivered online through video or by a family member who has been trained by a professional therapist.

+Recovery with therapy is also dependent on the recency of stroke and the age of the person.
+Receiving therapy within a month after the stroke leads to the greatest improvements.
+Three or six months after the stroke more therapy will be needed, but symptoms can still be improved.
+People with aphasia who are younger than 55 years are the most likely to improve, but people older than 75 years can still get better with therapy.

 There is no one treatment proven to be effective for all types of aphasias.
-The reason that there is no universal treatment for aphasia is because of the nature of the disorder and the various ways it is presented, as explained in the above sections.
+The reason that there is no universal treatment for aphasia is because of the nature of the disorder and the various ways it is presented.
 Aphasia is rarely exhibited identically, implying that treatment needs to be catered specifically to the individual.
 Studies have shown that, although there is no consistency on treatment methodology in literature, there is a strong indication that treatment, in general, has positive outcomes.
 Therapy for aphasia ranges from increasing functional communication to improving speech accuracy, depending on the person's severity, needs and support of family and friends.
 Group therapy allows individuals to work on their pragmatic and communication skills with other individuals with aphasia, which are skills that may not often be addressed in individual one-on-one therapy sessions.
 It can also help increase confidence and social skills in a comfortable setting.